 I’m not going to put any gross pictures in this post.
 Some people like to see stuff like that, and some people don’t.
 So in THIS post, the only pictures will be of the temporary-temporary tooth (which looks like a transparent impression of my teeth but with a tooth painted on) and of me modeling it.
 If you would like to see two head-and-shoulders pictures of me grimacing/smiling without one of my front teeth, and a closer picture of my bared teeth so you can see what the extraction site looks like two days after extraction (not gory, but it’s not what you’d call a beauty shot), I have posted them here: Pictures of Swistle’s Missing Tooth.

 To review, my body had for reasons unknown decided that the root of one of my upper front teeth was An Intruder, and was steadily working on absorbing it.
-I found out about five years ago when I had a routine dental x-ray.
+I found out about this situation five years ago when I had a routine dental x-ray.
 The dentist sent me to an endodontist to see if the tooth could be saved with a root canal, and the endodontist said definitely not.
 The dentist said there was no rush and we could keep an eye on it; every so often he took another x-ray and confirmed the steady but slow loss of the root.